 Roseland · TR2

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Tregony, that work is shaped by the place itself — Tregony is an AONB former rotten borough at the head of the Fal estuary, with a wide Georgian high street and one of Cornwall's quieter period property markets, with a building stock that leans toward Georgian townhouses on Fore Street and Victorian villas.
+Anchor any Tregony planning application in the local fabric and the rest follows — Tregony is an AONB former rotten borough at the head of the Fal estuary, with a wide Georgian high street and one of Cornwall's quieter period property markets, with a building stock that leans toward post-war bungalows and Victorian villas.

 • Conservation Area